 Note, this post is a "sidebar" to the central post "Lives at Risk" about the shocking priority of "health"(in multiple forms) at the School District of Philadelphia (SDP).
 Click Here to jump to the central post "Lives at Risk" and here for the other sidebar "Crisis of Priorities"

 “Trauma-informed” is a paradigm, a way of being, it’s not a checklist or an extra “program” to purchase or implement.
-A “trauma-informed” approach, totally re-frames perspective, process and culture, versus the toxic, “factory” approach.
+A “trauma-informed” approach, totally re-frames perspective, process and culture, versus the toxic, “factory” approach to education.